In This Article

 SSRIs can also increase suicidal thoughts or actions in children, teenagers, and young adults under 25.
 For this reason, the Food and Drug Administration (FDA) requires that all antidepressants carry black box warnings.
 These warnings are used only for serious safety concerns.

 Lexapro should not be combined with drugs that increase your risk of bleeding.
 These drugs include nonsteroidal anti-inflammatory drugs (NSAIDs), warfarin, other blood thinners, or aspirin.
 If taken together, these combinations can contribute to your risk of gastrointestinal bleeding or other bleeding problems.

 The overall goal of antidepressants is to reduce suicide risk over time.
 However, you may begin, or continue, to have suicidal thoughts or ideations at the beginning of Lexapro treatment.
 If these occur, contact emergency medical services or your doctor immediately.

 In severe cases, hyponatremia results in hallucinations, respiratory arrest, and death.
-If you experience any of the above symptoms, contact medical emergency services immediately.
+If you experience any of the above symptoms, seek medical attention immediately.

 Combining Lexapro with other antidepressants, particularly monoamine oxidase inhibitors (MAOIs), should be avoided to prevent serious side effects.
 If you discontinue the use of Lexapro, you must wait five weeks before taking an MAOI.
-On the other hand, if you discontinue use of MAOIs, you must wait two weeks before taking Lexapro.
+If you discontinue the use of MAOIs, you must wait two weeks before taking Lexapro.